scottcameron-iheart/tech_challenge_2/README.md

 This challenge is designed to give us an idea of what point in the code spectrum you're currently on.
 There are no tricks, deceptive or complex issues to work through. ✅

-This does not need to be the fanciest, most complex, or most impressive code we've ever seen.
+This does not need to be the fanciest, most complex, or most impressive code we've ever seen. ✅

 Focus on human readability, then performance as a secondary factor. ✅

 Everything will be written in JavaScript / Node, or TypeScript if you're feeling froggy. ✅

-Fork this repo and share the link when you are finished!
+Fork this repo ✅ and share the link when you are finished!

 ## UI Checklist

 - Create a client side rendered web app written with [React](https://reactjs.org/).
-  - It is highly recommended to use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to accomplish this.
+  - It is highly recommended to use [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html) to accomplish this.✅

   - Create a React App using functional based components and hooks.
 No class based components, please. ✅

-- The app needs to have at least **2 pages (views)**:
+- The app needs to have at least **2 pages (views)**: ✅
   - A landing page.
   - A page renders a table displaying a list songs coming from the API.
     - On mount of the this page, make a request to your API, fetching the songs and display the results in a table.